MRGO – Mississippi River Gulf Outlet

 Following Hurricane Katrina, a group of prominent Louisiana coastal scientists released a report detailing the impacts of the MRGO and recommending its closure.
 In 2006, the MRGO Must Go Coalition, a group of 17 local and national non-governmental and community organizations, was formed to advocate with St. Bernard and Orleans Parishes for the closure of the MRGO and restoration of the ecosystem.
 Advocacy efforts resulted in the deauthorization of the MRGO and requiring that the channel be closed to navigation.
 This was accomplished by construction of a 950-foot rock dam across the channel, along the Bayou La Loutre Ridge, a natural ridge in St. Bernard Parish that was breached for the construction of the channel.
 Additionally, the Inner Harbor Navigation Canal-Lake Borgne Surge Barrier (surge barrier henceforth) was constructed at the top of the MRGO to provide a second closure and additional protection.
 As part of the deauthorization, congress mandated that the Corps develop a MRGO Ecosystem Restoration Plan which was completed in 2012.
 The plan was influenced by record-setting public input and advocacy efforts.
 The plan outlines restoration projects and other activities to repair and restore the MRGO ecosystem.

 The rock dam closed the MRGO at the bottom, in line with the Bayou la Loutre Ridge (top) and the surge barrier provided a second closure at the top of the MRGO near New Orleans (bottom).
-The MRGO can be seen going off into the distance on the picture on the bottom right.
+The MRGO can be seen going off into the distance on the picture on the bottom left.

 MRGO Ecosystem Restoration